an-sh7/Random-Programs/README.md

 # Random-Programs
-I will upload random program i creat for my college assignments and more
+I will upload random program i create for my college assignments and more